 - The South Park game for the N64 had one of these for the third level featuring the Visitors.
 You go to the center of their spaceship and try to destroy the core.
 The room is zero gravity and the core will shoot out lightning at you.

 - Air Fortress on the original NES required you to fight one of these for every level.
 Miniature versions were also scattered throughout.

 - The Batman game for the NES had the Machine Intelligence System and the Dual-Container Alarm as the bosses of the second and fourth stages, respectively.

 - RayStorm has the final boss.
-Beating it causes the colony to explode and drop into a nearby sun, destroying any threat of the Secilian Empire... and killing loads of innocent lives in the process.
+Beating it causes the colony to explode and drop into the gas giant it orbits, destroying any threat of the Secilian Empire... and killing loads of innocent lives in the process.